-The winery "All Saints Estate" is located in Wahgunyah on the southern bank of the Murray River in the northeast of the state of Victoria in Australia, The name (dt All Saints) was awarded to a parish in the Scottish county of Caithness.
-The origin dates back to 1864, when a piece of land was purchased and vines were planted by the two friendly Scottish immigrants George Sutherland Smith (1830-1906) and John Banks (1833-1876).
-The trained civil engineers had previously carried out various public works such as bridge construction and churches.
-However, the first attempt as a winemaker went awry and the two were also engaged in other activities such as riverboat trade by paddle steamer.
-The second attempt was in 1869 with new vineyards and construction of a wine cellar.
-In 1888, a castle was built on the model of the famous Scottish Castle of Mey (today owned by Queen Elizabeth).
-After the early death of his partner, GS Smith focused mainly on viticulture and was the first Australian winemaker, who won gold medals at world exhibitions ( Wien 1873, Paris 1878, Melbourne 1880).
+The All Saints Estate winery is located in Wahgunyah on the southern bank of the Murray River in northeastern Victoria Australia, The name was given to a parish in the Scottish county of Caithness.
+The origin is in 1864, when a piece of land was bought and vines planted by the two friendly Scottish immigrants George Sutherland Smith (1830-1906) and John Banks (1833-1876).
+The trained civil engineers had previously carried out various projects such as the construction of a bridge and churches.
+However, the first attempt as a winemaker went wrong and the two also dealt with other activities such as riverboat trading using paddle steamer.
+The second attempt was made in 1869 with new vineyards and the construction of a wine cellar.
+In 1888 a castle was built based on the famous Scottish Castle of Mey (now owned by Queen Elisabeth).
+After the early death of his partner, GS Smith focused mainly on viticulture and was the first Australian winemaker to win gold medals at world exhibitions ( Wien 1873, Paris 1878, Melbourne 1880).